How to Write a Paragraph: Structure, Length, and Style

 • Supporting sentences that elaborate on or provide evidence for the main idea

-• A conclusion sentence that wraps up the idea and provides a transition to the next one
+• A conclusion paragraph that wraps up the idea and provides a transition to the next one

 Paragraphs are essential for readability.
 They make your text easier to follow, breaking down complex concepts into digestible pieces.